Iran Revolutionary Guards threaten to avenge military parade attack

 the Guards said in a statement carried by state media.

-The assailants fired on a viewing stand in the southwestern city of Ahvaz where Iranian officials had gathered to watch an annual event marking the start of the Islamic Republic’s 1980-88 war with Iraq.
+Four assailants fired on a viewing stand in the southwestern city of Ahvaz where Iranian officials had gathered to watch an annual event marking the start of the Islamic Republic’s 1980-88 war with Iraq.
 Soldiers crawled about as gunfire crackled.
 Women and children fled for their lives.

+Ahvaz National Resistance, an Iranian ethnic Arab opposition movement which seeks a separate state in oil-rich Khuzestan province, claimed responsibility for the attack.

-There has been a blizzard of furious statements from top Iranian officials since the attack directed at the United States and Gulf kingdoms, blaming them for the bloodshed and threatening a tough response.
+There has been a blizzard of furious statements from top Iranian officials blaming the United States and Gulf kingdoms for the bloodshed and threatening a tough response.

 “The Persian Gulf states are providing monetary, military and political support for these groups,” President Hassan Rouhani said before leaving Tehran to attend a U.N.
 General Assembly meeting in New York.